Alya Ahmed Saif Al-Thani: Permanent Representative to the United Nations HQ

-In 2017, she chaired the fiftieth session of the United Nations Commission on Population and Development and co-organized the meetings to assess the Global Plan of Action to Combat Trafficking in Persons.
+In 2017, she chaired the fiftieth session of the United Nations Commission on Population and Development and co-facilitated the meetings to assess the Global Plan of Action to Combat Trafficking in Persons.

-In 2018, she co-organized the intergovernmental consultations to review the reform of the United Nations Economic and Social Council.
+In 2018, she co-facilities the intergovernmental consultations to review the reform of the United Nations Economic and Social Council.

-In June 2021, she was appointed Chairperson for the seventy-sixth session of the United Nations General Assembly.
+In June 2021, she was appointed vice president of the seventy-sixth session of the United Nations General Assembly.

-In November 2021, Al Thani was appointed by Abdulla Shahid, president of the 76th United Nations General Assembly, to co-chair the intergovernmental negotiations on the United Nations Security Council reform.
+In November 2021, Al-Thani was appointed by Abdulla Shahid, President of the 76th United Nations General Assembly, to co-chair the intergovernmental negotiations on the United Nations Security Council reform.